 - Others have served our country as proud members of the military

 - Selection is based on teacher recommendations, academic abilities and socioeconomic criteria.

 - Students can be nominated by teachers, counselors, principals or can choose to self-nominate with the recommendation of a teacher.

 - Middle school students are inducted into the program every year in the spring, and remain a part of the program through high school graduation.

-- Students are selected from schools in Bay, Midland and Saginaw counties.
+- Students in grades 5, 6 and 7 are selected from schools in Bay, Midland and Saginaw counties.